 Honorifics.
 Marks known as honorifics represent phrases expressing the status of a person and are in widespread use in the Arabic-script world.
 Most have a specifically religious meaning.
 In effect, these marks are combining characters at the word level, rather than being associated with a single base character.
-Depending on the letter shapes present in the name and the calligraphic style in use, the honorific mark may be applied to a letter somewhere in the middle of the name.
+The normal practice is that such marks be used at the end of words.
+In manuscripts, depending on the letter shapes present in the name and the calligraphic style in use, the honorific mark may appear over a letter in the middle of the word.
+If an exact representation of a manuscript is desired, the honorific mark may be represented as following that letter.
 The normalization algorithm does not move such word-level combining characters to the end of the word.